pivotal/docs-platform-automation/docs/pipeline-design/stemcell-handling.md

 1. `download-product`:
     Create a `config.yml` for this task using the [example provided][download-product-config]

-    After running the task, the following snippet of code will run:
+    After running the task, a file named `assign-stemcell.yml` is outputted.

-{% code_snippet 'tasks', 'assign-stemcell-support' %}

     The task will put a config file with two values, `product` and `stemcell` into the `assign-stemcell-config` output directory.
+This can be used with [assign-stemcell][assign-stemcell] to ensure the _latest_ stemcell is used with that product.

 2. Run the [upload-product][upload-product] and [stage-product][stage-product] tasks to get the resources into Ops Manager.